lokmanTech/AdvisorEase/README.md

 2. **Navigate to the Directory**: Change your current directory to the cloned repository folder:
 3. **Open the Frontend Code**: You can now explore and modify the frontend code of the AdvisorEase website using your preferred code editor.

+or

+- Just download the zip files, but don't forget to follow me!

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the development of AdvisorEase, please follow these steps: